Srinagar–Jammu Tawi Vande Bharat Express

-The 26403/26404 Srinagar – SMVD Katra – Jammu Tawi Vande Bharat Express is India's 69th Vande Bharat Express train, which connects the summer capital city of Srinagar with the divine Vaishno Devi Temple in the Temple City of Katra in the Union Territory of Jammu and Kashmir, India.
+The 26403/26404 Srinagar – Jammu Tawi Vande Bharat Express is India's 69th Vande Bharat Express train, which connects the Summer capital city of Srinagar and the Divine Vaishno Devi Temple in the Temple City of Katra with Winter capital city of Jammu in the Union Territory of Jammu and Kashmir, India.

-This express train was inaugurated on June 6, 2025 by Prime Minister Narendra Modi from Katra in Jammu and Kashmir.
+This express train was inaugurated on June 6, 2025, by Prime Minister Narendra Modi from Katra between Srinagar and SMVD Katra in Jammu and Kashmir.

+On 30 April 2026, The service has been extended to Jammu Tawi as its new terminating station.

 Overview

-This specially designed train is currently operated by Indian Railways, connecting Srinagar, Banihal and SMVD Katra.
+This specially designed train is currently operated by Indian Railways, connecting Srinagar, Banihal, SMVD Katra, MCTM Udhampur and Jammu Tawi.
 This service currently runs along the recently finalized 272-kilometer Udhampur-Srinagar-Baramulla rail corridor, a major initiative aimed at integrating the Kashmir Valley into the broader Indian rail system.

-Looking ahead, the route is slated for expansion to terminate at Jammu Tawi.
-This upgrade will further boost passenger accessibility to and from Jammu, with operations likely to start once the ongoing redevelopment of the Jammu Tawi station is concluded later this year.